dnsimple/dnsimple-developer/content/use-cases/domain-registration.markdown

     end
 ~~~

-Now we can check if the domain is avialable by making a request and examening the [response](/v2/registrar/#checkDomain):
+Now we can check if the domain is avialable by making a request and examining the [response](/v2/registrar/#checkDomain):

 ~~~ruby
 domain_name = "makeideashappen.com"